 - How is revenue affected by users who frequent a space over and over again?

 - How much revenue is generated when users check-in to a space?

 Also, at Spacious, we’re evaluating our supply side spaces and asking questions such as:

 - How much revenue are specific spaces/locations generating for us?

 - How much does it cost to operate a space?

 - How can we learn from existing spaces to replicate success throughout a city?

-What was your working life like before you had Panoply in-house?
+What was life like before you had Panoply?